m-renfro/sf_amenity_accessibility/README.md

 **Figure 2.1: Number of Schools Within a 1000m Walking Distance by Census Tract (Percentile Ranking)**
 <iframe src="index/school_percentile.html" width="100%" height="600px"></iframe>

-TODO: ranking based off of distance to nearest school

 ### Healthcare Facilities
 Figure 3.0 details the geographic disribution of healthcare facilities in San Francisco.
 I used simple circle markers to plot these points to gain more experience with diffferent marker types in folium.